vseryakov/backendjs/README.md

 All optional dependencies are listed in the package.json under "modDependencies" so npm cannot use it, only manual install of required modules is supported or it is possible to install all optional dependencies for development purposes.

-Here is the list of modules required for each internal feature:
+Here is the list of modules for each internal feature:

 - `pg` - PostgreSQL database access
 - `argon2` or `bcrypt` - for user password hashing